 One thing that was missing in Beaver Builder until very recently, was global templates.
 In Headway these are known as mirrored blocks and wrappers.
-Thankfully, this global row and module templates has recently been added to Beaver Builder.
+Thankfully, row and module templates were recently been added to Beaver Builder.
 Bravo!

 Beaver Builder = Less.
 Headway = More.